 The Asheville airport (AVL) is small, and there aren’t many direct flights into it.
 You could consider flying into Charlotte, North Carolina (CLT), which is a 2-hour drive from Asheville, or Greenville-Spartanburg in South Carolina (GSP), which is a 1-hour drive from Asheville.
 Unfortunately, there are very few public transit options to get between these cities and Asheville as of writing, so renting a car is likely your best bet.

 We generally prefer flying into AVL, since it’s only a 15-minute drive to the downtown area.
 For families visiting Asheville with a toddler or baby, I recommend renting a car when visiting Asheville, since it offers the most flexibility.
-If you prefer public transit, there’s a bus that goes straight from the airport to downtown (bus number S3), but be sure to check the schedule, since it runs only once an hour, or less.

 Asheville’s a small airport, and none of the airport rental car companies that I talked to offered car seats in the Asheville location.
 Alamo’s website mentions that they have toddler seats, but they are subject to availability.